schnatterer/letsencrypt-tomcat/README.md

 # Configuration at runtime

 * Mandatory: Env var `DOMAIN` that passes the TLD to be used for requesting certificates for
+* Optional Env vars:
-* Optional: Env var `STAGING`.
-If set to `true` creates certs against letsencrypt staging, which has no rate limit but is not accepted by your browser.
+  * `STAGING` - If set to `true` creates certs against letsencrypt staging, which has no rate limit but is not accepted by your browser.
+  * `ENABLE_LETSENCRYPT` - if set to `false` the letsencrypt process is not started
 * Persistence: Your certs are stored inside your container at `/certs/` so you might want to persist this folder.

 # Run Examples